GCOM7140/group-project/README.md

 # The Group Project
 ## Overview and Objectives
 ### General Overview
-This group project will give you an opportunity to apply the skills you are learning in [R for Data Science][Grolemund and Wickham 2017] to the arena of customer analytics, such that you will end up turning numeric and text data into significant, actionable, and interesting insights.
+This group project will allow you to apply the skills you are learning in [R for Data Science][Grolemund and Wickham 2017] to customer analytics, such that you will turn numeric and text data into significant, actionable, and interesting insights.

-The more you engage in [the process of data science][Hadley 2017], the better you will be at [generating, disseminating, and responding][Jaworski and Kohli 1993] to market intelligence.
-Improving your ability to perform these three core activities will in turn allow you to help companies&mdash;especially those you want to work for&mdash;achieve a market orientation and optimize collective value.
+The more you engage in [data science][Hadley 2017], the better you will be at [generating, disseminating, and responding][Jaworski and Kohli 1993] to market intelligence.
+Improving your ability to perform these three core activities will, in turn, allow you to help companies&mdash;especially those you want to work for&mdash;achieve a market orientation and optimize collective value.
 After all, optimizing collective value (i.e., prosperity) is arguably why society engages in commerce ([Donaldson and Walsh 2015][]) and, as a result, customer analytics in the first place.

 ### Project Scope
-For this group project, Twitter offers us a lab of sorts, wherein you can analyze its users data, develop ideas, and turn them into compelling recommendations.
-The specific ask is for you to develop a month's worth of Twitter content for an automaker.

-Given the above, you should consider your objectives as twofold: (1) identify a month or 30-day period in the May 2023 to April 2024 time frame and (2) develop a concrete, comprehensive, and convincing set of tweets that logically stem from [data-informed insights][Parker 2017/06/06].
+For this group project, Twitter offers us a training ground wherein you can analyze its users' data, develop ideas, and turn them into compelling recommendations.
+The specific ask is for you to create a month's worth of Twitter content for an automaker.
+Also, your objectives are twofold: (1) identify a month or 30-day period in the May 2023 to April 2024 time frame and (2) develop a concrete, comprehensive, and convincing set of tweets that logically stem from [data-informed insights][Parker 2017/06/06].

 ### Data and Methods Advice
-As you get started on this project, I encourage you to be divergent in your thinking (see [Peng 2018][]).
-Begin *today* by conducting secondary research on platforms such as [Business Source Complete], [Euromonitor], [Factiva], [IBISWorld], [Statista], and other platforms (see the [Commerce LibGuide] for options).
+As you start this project, I encourage you to think divergently (see [Peng 2018][]).
+You can begin *today* by conducting secondary research on platforms such as [Business Source Complete], [Euromonitor], [Factiva], [IBISWorld], [Statista], and other platforms (see the [Commerce LibGuide] for options).
 Then, with a better understanding of the landscape that automakers operate in, conduct primary research via relevant online sites, such as [Facebook], [Instagram], and [Twitter].

-In class, we will analyze data available in the {tslatwtr} R package, which includes information about a related set of Twitter accounts and the engagement they have generated.
-Get to know this data as soon as you can to increase the likelihood that your Twitter campaign will rest on a strong foundation of data-informed insights.
+In class, we will analyze data in the {tslatwtr} R package, including information about a related set of Twitter accounts.
+Knowing this data inside and out will increase the likelihood that your project will rest on a solid foundation of data-informed insights.

-It will also be important for you to describe the [provenance][Polich and Whitenack 2017] of your data parsimoniously and to define the variables you analyze [clearly, completely, and credibly][Zhang and Shaw 2012].
+For example, you should strive to describe the [provenance][Polich and Whitenack 2017] of the data in the {tslatwtr} package parsimoniously and to define the variables you analyze [clearly, completely, and credibly][Zhang and Shaw 2012].

    __Pro tip__: Be [radically open minded]&mdash;and [productively
-   stupid][Schwartz 2008]&mdash;from the get go and strive not to let confirmation bias contaminate your findings as you make sense of the landscape that C'ville Meals operates in ([Gallo 2017][]).
+   stupid][Schwartz 2008]&mdash;from the get go and strive not to let confirmation bias contaminate your findings as you make sense of the automotive landscape ([Gallo 2017][]).

-   __Pro tip__: Organize your observations into tidy data sets, such as those discussed in [Chapter 12][Grolemund and Wickham 2017, 12] of R for Data Science so you can summarize them statistically and visually.
+   __Pro tip__: Organize data you collect tidily (see [Chapter 12][Grolemund and Wickham 2017, 12] of R for Data Science) so that you can summarize it statistically and visually with ease using the {tidyverse} package.
 This process will add rigor to your analysis and the insights you generate.

-Finally, be sure to apply the methods you learn in Customer Analytics and Big Data & Text Analytics effectively.
-You will get separate grades for each course, so it is imperative that you demonstrate proper uses of methods being covered in both courses.
-There are no firm requirements for the number of techniques you need to perform as part of your analysis; however, we encourage you to generate recommendations from the analysis of numeric data, text data, and some combination of both.
-As such, we strongly encourage you to identify and act on opportunities to incorporate the results of text analyses into models/procedures that utilize numeric customer data.

 ## Deliverables
-There are a total of three key deliverables for the group project, a status check, a report, and a presentation:
+There are three key deliverables for the group project: a status check, a report, and a presentation:

 ### Status Check
-A two-page memo outlining a promising idea for your Instagram campaign and preliminary analyses (based on secondary and, perhaps, primary data) that could serve as the foundation for your proposed path forward.
-This memo should offer a high-level description of how you plan to create a data-informed Instagram campaign.
-What month or 30-day period in the May 2022 to April 2023 time frame would you focus on?
-Which variables and methods do you plan to leverage to uncover insights, and how might these insights come to life in your Instagram campaign?
+A two-page memo outlining promising ideas for your month of Twitter content and preliminary analyses (based on secondary and, perhaps, primary research) that could be the foundation for your proposed path forward.
+This memo should offer a high-level description of how you plan to create a data-informed recommendation.
+What month or 30-day period in the May 2023 to April 2024 time frame will you focus on?
+Which variables and methods do you plan to leverage to uncover insights, and how might these insights come to life in your tweets?
 No grade will be assigned to this memo.
-However, it does offer a valuable opportunity for you to get feedback from us on both the scope of your proposed project as well as the analytical strategy you are proposing to implement.
-Submit this memo via Blackboard no later than 11:59 pm on April 5.
+However, it does offer a valuable opportunity for you to get feedback on the scope of your proposed project and the analytical strategy you are proposing to implement.
+Submit this memo by email to the TA, Michael Xia (zx4cn@virginia.edu), no later than 5:00 pm on March 31.

 ### Final Submissions
-3. A report of no more than 25 pages, 12-point font, double-spaced (excluding references, exhibits, and appendices).
-We will use the [report guidelines](#report-guidelines) below to assess your report and give you developmental feedback.
-Submit your report along with any scripts and data you used to perform your analyses via Blackboard no later than 11:59 pm on April 24.
+3. A report of no more than 20 pages, 12-point font, double-spaced (excluding references, exhibits, and appendices).
+I will use the [report guidelines](#report-guidelines) below to assess your report and give you developmental feedback.
+Submit your report along with the scripts and data you used to perform your analyses via Blackboard no later than 11:59 pm on April 19.

 4. A presentation of no more than 20 minutes, plus up to 10 minutes of Q&A. An agenda will guide when groups present.
-Your peers and your professors will use the [presentation guidelines](#presentation-guidelines) below to assess your presentation and give you developmental feedback.
-Submit your slide deck via Blackboard no later than 11:59 pm on April 24.
+Your peers and I will use the [presentation guidelines](#presentation-guidelines) below to assess your presentation and give you developmental feedback.
+Submit your slide deck via Blackboard no later than 11:59 pm on April 19.

 ## Grading Breakdown

-Your final grade for the project will be determined based on both your report and presentation.
-Certain elements of this grade will be consistent across both courses (Style & Grammar and Presentation Skills) while others may diverge.
-Your professors will independently review and evaluate your report and presentation, giving special attention to the portions of your analysis that relate to the content covered in their courses.
-They will share their evaluations with each other and discuss discrepancies; hence, it is possible that groups may receive different grades for each class.
-While the grading categories will be the same for both courses, group performance in some categories may be stronger for analyses aligning with one course as compared to the other.

-The following table summarizes the breakdown of how final project grades will be
-determined:
+Your final grade for the group project will be determined based on both your report and presentation, according to the following breakdown:

 Grading Component          | Percentage of Total Grade|
 ---------------------------|:------------------------:|